nottrobin/robinwinslow.uk/_posts/2015-03-30-foreigners-and-the-nhs.md

 Hurting the UK's reputation
 ---

-> The new fee is bound to hit the already dipping market of Indian students visiting Britain for higher education.
+> "The new fee is bound to hit the already dipping market of Indian students visiting Britain for higher education."

 (["For 6-month stay in UK, pay health surcharge", the Times of India](http://timesofindia.indiatimes.com/world/uk/For-6-month-stay-in-UK-pay-health-surcharge/articleshow/46641211.cms))